 Bailey uncovered these details in researching the catalogue that accompanies his show in the East Room.
 The highlight is Dance at Bougival flanked by Dance in the Country and Dance in the City – a trio of life-size figure paintings with wall power.
 I would place the Dance at Bougival, from the MFA Boston, among Renoir’s finest paintings, along with Ball at the Moulin de la Galette in the Musee d’Orsay, Luncheon of the Boating Party at the Phillips, Madame Charpentier with her Children at the Metropolitan, perhaps the violin-playing Clown in Oterlo, and I suppose the Great Bathers in Philadelphia.
 I’m partial also to a radiant sunlit view over the Seine in the National Gallery’s new installation of its French and other paintings.
 Say what you wish about Renoir’s candy-box confections of Parisian society, the man could paint.

 When the Met mounted a show about the dealer Ambrose Vollard, a highlight for me was the brief Gaumont film that captured the aging Renoir receiving his dealer in the studio.
 In an instant Renoir rose from the frozen annals of art history as a breathing human being.
 It was a humbling and quietly astonishing experience that recalibrated my sense of the man.
-Here is a similar clip that has the same effect.
+Here is a similar clip [no longer available] that has the same effect.
 Bailey’s lecture furthered my education.

 – Jason Kaufman